 Step 2 – Schedule

 Now that all of those basic details were decided on, I whipped out my planner and began plugging in dates.
-If book 1 was supposed to release on July 1 – when should my draft be completed?
+If book 1 was supposed to release in January – when should my draft be completed?
 When should editing be done?
 When is my formatting deadline?

 I filled out a publishing timeline sheet for each book and penned them into the calendar pages.